Emma Canning

-Emma Canning is an Irish stage, television and film actress.
+Emma Canning is an Irish actress.
 Her television roles include a young Tula Harkonnen in Dune: Prophecy (2024).

 Early life

 She graduated from the Guildhall School of Music & Drama in 2019.

 Career

 Her first professional screen role was as Isabelle, a maid within a wealthy household, in the supernatural series The Irregulars.
 She also had an early role appearing as Young Antonia in the Roman-era historical drama television series Domina.

 In 2022, she played Judy Sears in the Alice Childress play Trouble in Mind at the Royal National Theatre’s Dorfman Theatre.
 Her stage roles have also included a production of Tennessee Williams play The Night of the Iguana at the Noël Coward Theatre alongside Clive Owen and Anna Gunn.